Table of Contents

 How do Equity Savings Funds work?

-Equity savings funds are like the multitaskers of mutual funds, juggling different types of investments to keep things balanced.
-They spread their money across stocks, bonds, and arbitrage opportunities.
-The idea is to give investors a mix of stuff that can handle different situations in the market.
-These funds don’t just set it and forget it – they’re always adjusting their mix based on what’s happening in the market and what will work best.
+Equity savings funds are like multitaskers of mutual funds, balancing different types of investments.
+They spread their money across stocks, bonds, and arbitrage opportunities, aiming to handle various market conditions.
+These funds are actively managed, continuously adjusting their mix based on market dynamics.

 Features of Equity Savings Funds